back

 Medical Debt and Health Insurance

+Having health insurance or Medicaid can potentially cover many of the costs of seeking medical care.
 But it’s crucial to keep in mind that just because you have a health plan doesn’t mean that all of the costs will be taken care of.
 Many programs only cover a certain percentage of medical costs.
 Check with your specific insurance company to see what’s covered and what isn’t.

 What Happens To Unpaid Medical Bills?

-Now to the critical question: What happens to my medical bills if I don’t, or can’t, pay them?
+Now to the critical question: What happens to my medical debt if I don’t, or can’t, pay them?
 The simple answer is the same thing that happens to any other bill or debt you don’t pay—collections.

 Leaving a bill unpaid is asking for financial trouble in the future.

-Bills you don’t pay can gather a Late charge and ultimately end up with a collections company.
+Bills you don’t pay can gather a late charge and ultimately end up with a collections company.
 When this happens, your credit score can drop, your wages can be garnished, and you may have difficulty getting loans in the future.
 In addition, unpaid bills and collections can stay on your credit report for up to seven years.

 What Are Debt Collectors and Collection Agencies?

-One important thing to remember when dealing with a collection agency is that they will often allow you to settle the debt for less than what you owe to the medical provider.
+One important thing to remember when dealing with a debt collection agency is that they will often allow you to settle the debt for less than what you owe to the medical provider.

 So instead of avoiding the collection agency, it’s wiser to work with them to settle the amount.
 Since they pay less for the debt than what you owe, they may be willing to entirely get rid of the debt for much less than the total amount.

-2. The medical facility reaches out to you and lets you know about the bill and the due date.
+Step 2The medical facility contacts you to inform you about the bill and its due date.

-4. The medical facility considers the bill past due.
-They may reach out to you to settle the debt.
-Or they may move on to the next step.
+Step 4The medical facility may reach out to you again to settle the debt, or they may proceed to the next step.

-5. If you still don’t pay the bill, the medical facility will sell this debt to a collection agency.
+Step 5If the bill remains unpaid, the medical facility may sell the debt to a collection agency.

 How Does An Unpaid Medical Bill Affect My Credit Report?

 This report is what the credit bureaus use to give you a credit score.
 And the credit score is what lenders use to decide whether or not they should offer you loans.
-When you apply for a new loan, the lender will likely want to run a credit check to see how financially trustworthy you are unless you’re applying for a no credit check loan.
+When you apply for a new loan, the lender will likely want to run a credit check to see how financially trustworthy you are unless you’re applying for no credit check loans.

 It’s vital to keep track of credit reports.
 The credit bureaus are required to make credit reports available to consumers.
 So make sure you check yours periodically to confirm that everything on it is accurate.

 Some credit reports can have errors, which need to be reported to the bureau immediately.
 Since credit reports are responsible for so much of our financial lives, it’s essential to ensure they’re accurate.
+If a medical collection is on your credit report by mistake or after it is paid, you can dispute medical collections from your credit report.

 Many different things can affect your credit report, and ultimately, your credit score as well.
 For example, any bill or balance that you don’t pay on time can end up hurting your overall score.
 And a low credit score can make it difficult to get loans, credit cards, or other financial services.